OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 ### Affiliations

 1. Health and Medical University, Institute for Mind, Brain and Behavior Potsdam Germany
-2. https://ror.org/001w7jn25 Charité – Universitätsmedizin Berlin, Department of Psychiatry and Neurosciences, corporate member of Freie Universität Berlin and Humboldt-Universität zu Berlin Berlin Germany
+2. Charité – Universitätsmedizin Berlin, Department of Psychiatry and Neurosciences, corporate member of Freie Universität Berlin and Humboldt-Universität zu Berlin Berlin Germany ([ROR:001w7jn25](https://ror.org/001w7jn25))

 † Corresponding author

 ## Abstract

 The human ability to introspect on thoughts, perceptions or actions − metacognitive ability − has become a focal topic of both cognitive basic and clinical research.
 At the same time it has become increasingly clear that currently available quantitative tools are limited in their ability to make unconfounded inferences about metacognition.
 As a step forward, the present work introduces a comprehensive modeling framework of metacognition that allows for inferences about metacognitive noise and metacognitive biases during the readout of decision values or at the confidence reporting stage.
 The model assumes that confidence results from a continuous but noisy and potentially biased transformation of decision values, described by a confidence link function.
 A canonical set of metacognitive noise distributions is introduced which differ, amongst others, in their predictions about metacognitive sign flips of decision values.
 Successful recovery of model parameters is demonstrated, and the model is validated on an empirical data set.
 In particular, it is shown that metacognitive noise and bias parameters correlate with conventional behavioral measures.
 Crucially, in contrast to these conventional measures, metacognitive noise parameters inferred from the model are shown to be independent of performance.
-This work is accompanied by a toolbox ( ReMeta ) that allows researchers to estimate key parameters of metacognition in confidence datasets.
+This work is accompanied by a toolbox (ReMeta) that allows researchers to estimate key parameters of metacognition in confidence datasets.

 ## Introduction